motion/orbit/projects/blog/src/pages/update-one/index.md

 To replace stale and clunky intranets of today, Orbit will crawl a lot of your sensitive information.
 But that creates a tension for a typical startup: _no one wants any one company to handle literally all of their data_.
 It's a misaligned incentive that we ran into it early in our user research.
 Even close friends wouldn't install trial versions of Orbit to use at relatively fast-and-loose startups, without clearance from higher up.

-We wanted to focus on building a better knowledge tool but it became clear that having it live in the cloud or on-prem would force us more time getting good at answering security questions or selling to enterprises than on the already hard problems we were facing.
+We wanted to focus on building a better knowledge tool, but it became clear having Orbit in the cloud or on-prem would force us to build a good sales team, and take resources away from the already very hard task of a building a difficult product.

-The solution we found came out of frustration with this tension, and out of a realization: todays computers are powerful and NLP is orders of magnitude faster and easier than it was just a couple years ago.
+The solution we found came out of frustration with this tension, and out of a realization: todays computers are powerful, and todays NLP is orders of magnitude faster and easier than it was just a couple years ago.
 What if we could do it all on your device?

 <div class="graphic">
   <div style="margin: auto;  max-width: 100vw;">